 The workshop will end with a fourth session about the development of an open access O&M tool for availability and cost estimation of offshore wind farms by the expert of the University of Strathclyde Athanasios Kolios.

-In addition to this workshop, Moritz Gräfe will make a conference titled “Analytics based Maintenance for Offshore Wind Turbines” the 27th of November also on the Innovation Pavilion Stage.
+Besides this workshop, ROMEO project will have a leading role at the conference programme.
+Moritz Gräfe will make a conference titled “Analytics based Maintenance for Offshore Wind Turbines” the 27th of November also on the Innovation Pavilion Stage.
 The next day, Juan Prieto Vivanco, of Minsait INDRA, will have the opportunity to share with the audience the conference “Novel monitoring and control architectures for wind generation management”.
-Both sessions will be moderated by ROMEO’s partner Zabala Innovation Consulting.
+Both sessions will be moderated by Susana Garayoa, ROMEO Communication Manager and member of Zabala Innovation Consulting, one of the initiative’s partners.

 The Wind Europe Offshore Conference will be an opportunity to get together industry leaders and respected specialists in order to discuss the main trends in offshore wind, exchange scientific points of view, analyse technological achievements and review economic perspectives.